Latin America and the Caribbean

 The term Latin America and the Caribbean (LAC) is an English-language acronym referring to the Latin American and the Caribbean region.
 The term LAC covers an extensive region, extending from The Bahamas and Mexico to Argentina and Chile.
 The region has over 670,230,000 people as of 2016, and spanned for 21,951,000 km2.

 List of countries and territories by subregion

-Various countries within the Latin American and the Caribbean region don't use either Spanish, Portuguese or French as official languages, but rather English or Dutch.
+Various countries within the Latin American and the Caribbean region do not use either Spanish, Portuguese or French as official languages, but rather English or Dutch.